 All of this made me think of a verse in the bible:

-The thought of the Lord looking down on my life and seeing that I’ve stuffed some of the gifts and opportunities He’s given me into unmanageable, unworkable, unusable piles of damaged potential and unrealized blessings makes me gasp..
+The thought of the Lord looking down on my life and seeing that I’ve carelessly stuffed some of the gifts and opportunities He’s given me into unmanageable, unworkable, unusable piles of damaged potential with unrealized blessing makes me gasp.